S: Stuart - Sullivan

 Wrestling Heritage A-Z

 Real-life fire-fighter, deep-sea-diver and budgerigar-breeder, Pretty Boy Stuart was a Gravesend mid-heavyweight who appeared on the Dale Martin scene mid-seventies and proved adaptable to any opponent.
-Prior to that he had worked for independent promoters and on the fairground booths.
 Particularly skilled at allowing the aged Les Kellett to shine in spite of deteriorated timing.
 Tagged with any villain going, the only consistency being alongside Steve Haggetty in the Blond Bombers.
-We got upset as sloppy emcees called him Mal, but his wrestling by any name could enliven any bill.
-Continued wrestling until well into the twenty-first century.
+At the time we got upset as sloppy MCs called him Mal, but it turned out we were wrong.
+Malcolm Stuart Clifton dropped his surname to become Mal Stuart, but those sloppy MCs changed him to the everlasting Mel Stuart.
+Continued wrestling until into the twenty-first century.

 In a sport that is full of larger than life characters few could have had a life larger than Butty Sugrue.Strongman, circus performer, wrestler, and not to forget that he was the promoter of the Muhammad Ali versus Al " Blue " Lewis boxing match in Croke Park in Dublin in July 1972.